Presencial, Online, Streaming

 Objectives:

-To provide a solid foundation to cover the most important aspects of management systems.
+To provide a solid foundation covering the most important aspects of management systems.

 Syllabus: